 IWM Duxford for a great family day out in Cambridgeshire

-The IWM Duxford is an historic airfield and museum of aviation history where you can explore the stories of those who lived and worked RAF Duxford.
-It has 9 permanent exhibitions areas; American Air Museum, Battle of Britain, Airspace, Flying Aircraft, Air and Sea, Conservation in Action, 1940 Operations Room, Land Warfare and Historic Duxford.
+The IWM Duxford is a historic airfield and museum of aviation history where you can explore the stories of those who lived and worked at RAF Duxford.
+It has nine permanent exhibition areas; American Air Museum, Battle of Britain, Airspace, Flying Aircraft, Air and Sea, Conservation in Action, 1940 Operations Room, Land Warfare and Historic Duxford.

 Battle of Britain Exhibition

 Next up, we visited the Battle of Britain exhibition, where we could get up close to Spitfires, Hurricanes and the Messerschmitt bf 109.
 We also saw an Anderson Shelter along with missiles and even a piece of one-inch Navy armour plate which had been blasted by shells.
 Being up close was quite a sobering experience; when you see them being blown apart on films, it looks like a thin piece of aluminium being ripped apart, but up close, you see just how thick the metals are.

 1940s Operation Room

 In the 1940 Operation Room, we could only begin to imagine the conversations and decisions that were made in there, the sorrow that must have been felt as planes were lost and the realisation of friends who would never be seen again.